clreiner/dsc-project-template/TEMPLATE_README.md

 * How did you pick the data analysis question(s) that you did?
 * Why are these questions important from a business perspective?
 ***

+Microsoft is entering the movie business with no previous experience.
+I am

 ## Data